FAQs

 What is the Attendance Policy?

-Regular attendance and on-time participation is imperative for getting the full benefit of the program.
-Class starts promptly.
-If you already know you will be missing more than 3 classes or will be absent for the first two sessions, we suggest you wait until the next course starts.
+Regular and on-time participation matters to get the full benefit of the program.
+Sessions start promptly.
+If you already know you will be missing more than 3 sessions or will be absent for the first two sessions, we suggest you wait until the next course starts.

 The same parent/caregiver must attend every session.
-Teens and young adults and their parents have weekly practice (e.g., having video chats with other group members, setting up a phone call/video chat with a friend to practice conversational skills, having get-togethers).
-Other parents/caregivers are always welcome to attend, but we strongly discourage switching off each week, as each class builds on previously learned skills.
+Teens and young adults and their parents have weekly practice (video chats with other group members, video chats with friends to practice conversational skills, having virtual and in-person get-togethers).
+Other parents/caregivers are always welcome to attend, but we strongly discourage switching off each week, as each session builds on previously learned skills.

 Got questions that weren’t answered here?